MantisPlace has a NEW wax worm breeder kit in stock.

 and fun, also great learning experience for the youngsters.

-The new system uses the Lockable/Stackable containers.
+The new system uses the a good size containers.

 These are great as the breeding fake honeycomb gives the moths a